faisii/devops-Assignment-1/README.md

 Q#4 Difference b/w Git & Github?

     Git is a version control system that lets you manage and keep track of your source code history.
 GitHub is a cloud-based hosting service that lets you manage Git repositories.
 If you have open-source projects that use Git, then GitHub is designed to help you better manage them.

+Q#5 Stages of Git?

+    There are four stages of Git
+    - Working Directory
+    - Staging area
+    - Local repository
+    - Remote repository